 The school introduces children to a range of sporting activities and encourages them to appreciate how such interests can enrich their lives.
 A variety of activities are arranged throughout the year and children of all ages have the opportunity to participate in them.

-Since September 2013, schools will be held to account over how they spend their additional, ring-fenced funding.
+All schools are held to account over how they spend their additional, ring-fenced funding.
 School websites are now required to include details of their provision of PE and sport, alongside details of their broader curriculum, so that parents are able to compare the sports provision between schools, both within and beyond the school day.

 At High Ercall Primary School, the impact of the sports funding premium has been:

 - increased participation and success in competition through the Telford Schools Sports Partnership.
-This year this has included local competitions in dodgeball, tennis, athletics, cricket, cycling, football, and cross country running.
+This has included local competitions in archery, tennis, athletics, kwik cricket, basketball, rugby, football and netball.
 The children have enjoyed playing sports with children from other schools, developing their skills to apply their games knowledge in a competition situation.
 Funding has enabled us to transport children to events, rather than rely upon parent transportation and thus enable equal opportunity for participation for all children.

 - opportunities to take part in outdoor adventure activities using Arthog Outreach for children in Year 5.
 This has given children a taster of new activities such as canoeing and rock climbing, and increased confidence and team building skills prior to their residential visit in Year 6.

-- increased use of equipment within school to ensure that there are plenty of opportunities for exercise and participation at lunch times through the increased use of our play equipment on the field.
+- increased use of equipment within school to ensure that there are plenty of opportunities for exercise and participation at break and lunch times.

-The attached document details how our sports premium has been used this year.
+The attached document details how our sports premium has been used during 2021-22.